JerrryNie/JerrryNie.github.io/_pages/cv.md

 Education
 ======
 * B.S. in School of Computer Science and Technology, Beijing Institute of Technology, _Sept.
 2016 - Jun.
 2020_
 * M.S. in School of Computer Science and Technology, Beijing Institute of Technology, _Sept.
-2020 - present_
+2020 - Jun.
+2023_
+* Ph.D. in School of Computer Science and Engineering, Hong Kong University of Science and Technology, _Sept.
+2023 - present_

 <!---
 Work experience